rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 ### Key verification

-We will force the client to verify that the server key matches the key stored in the `known_hosts` file to prevent Man In The Middle (MITM) attacks.
+We will force the client to verify that the server key matches the key stored in the `known_hosts` file to prevent Man-In-The-Middle (MITM) attacks.

 `StrictHostKeyChecking yes`